oci-landing-zones/oci-landing-zone-operating-entities/README.md

 # Approach Considerations
 A landing zone can be set up in different ways and can take different amounts of time to implement.
 There are mainly two types of approaches:
-1.	**Standard and prescribed approaches** are the recommended starting point and can take hours to days to set up.
+1.	[**Standard and prescribed approaches**](https://github.com/oracle-devrel/technology-engineering/blob/main/landing-zones/standard_landing_zones/standard_landing_zones.md) are the recommended starting point and can take hours to days to set up.
 This option enables quick start cloud adoption with a set of recommended best practices with a prescriptive design.
 For more details on this type of approach, also known as standard landing zones, please refer to the [CIS Landing Zone](https://github.com/oracle-quickstart/oci-cis-landingzone-quickstart)  or [OELZ](https://github.com/oracle-quickstart/oci-landing-zones).
-2.	**Tailored approaches** focuses on creating a landing that fits completely your requirements.
+2.	[**Tailored approaches**](https://github.com/oracle-devrel/technology-engineering/blob/main/landing-zones/tailored_landing_zones/tailored_landing_zones.md) focuses on creating a landing that fits completely your requirements.
 They normally cover security, network, and operational topics, and can onboard a complete enterprise organization with one cloud operating model.
 This option is recommended when the standard approach is not enough (e.g., large organizations with fine-tuned security or network requirements, large and heterogeneous workloads landscape with multi-cloud scenarios, etc.) and experience tells us it can take from weeks to some months to set up - depending on requirements and team expertise.

 The **OCI Open LZ** is an example of the outcome of the latter approach, a tailored landing zone, and one of its purposes is to help reduce the design time, associated cost, and effort.

+For more details on other approaches and assets please refer to **[Oracle Landing Zones](https://github.com/oracle-devrel/technology-engineering/blob/main/landing-zones/README.md)**.

 &nbsp;